johnpankowicz/govmetting-testbfg-2/src/Client/BrowserApp/src/NOTES Debugging & Testing.md

         }
     }
 ...
-However, this appears to be just for the Firefox debugginh extension.
+However, this appears to be just for the Firefox debugging extension.

 For Chrome, at https://github.com/Microsoft/vscode-chrome-debug, it says to add:
    "diagnosticLogging" :true